vdux/vdux/Readme.md

 ## DOM Events / Actions

 Your DOM event handlers get setup in the standard way that [virtual-dom](https://github.com/Matt-Esch/virtual-dom) does it via delegation.
-That is, you set `ev-*eventName*` as an attribute on your element (e.g. `ev-click`).
+That is, you set an attribute on your element prefixed by `ev-` (e.g. `ev-click`).
 Your event handlers are pure functions that return a value.
 That value is then dispatched into redux.
 This forms a [cycle](https://github.com/cyclejs/cycle-core) that will define your entire application in a side-effect free way.

 ```javascript
 function counter (props) {